spisakt/RPN-signature/index.md

 This "research product" allows making predictions on the individual's pain sensitivity based on their resting-state fMRI measutrements.
 For the image preprocessing step, the T1-weighted anatomical images are additionally needed.

+All data must be structures according to the Brain Imaging Data Structure [BIDS](http://bids.neuroimaging.io).
+Consider validating your data with the [BIDS validator](https://bids-standard.github.io/bids-validator/) before running the RPN-signature.

 The predictive model should be robust for variations in imaging sequences.
 Neverthless, we have the following suggestions (which shouldn't be hard to meet):

 ### In general: